-With this new DiD organization, they hope to truly bring tangible change that’s good for everyone.
+With this DiD organization, they hope to truly bring tangible change that’s good for everyone.

-“This is about outcomes,” she says.
+“This is about outcomes,” Umemba says.
 “Better health outcomes mean longer, happier lives, and also in the long run save money.
-Building a community that helps all feel welcome and heard, and also educates them is a good thing for all of us.”
+Building a community that helps all feel welcome and heard, and also educates them, is a good thing for all of us.”